UMD-CS-STICs/389Kfall17/projects/final-project/README.md

 We will be using [now](https://zeit.co/now) to submit one link per project.
 We will go over how to use this in class on 12/1.

+Please submit your documentation file with the now link at the top.

 ### Additional Comments

 You can use mlab for a free MongoDB instance.
 Read the instructions [here](http://google.com) for instructions.